-The Palace International Film Festival (PIFF), now in its third year, and in partnership with The Palace Arts Collective, will be having our UK edition in Bristol in March 2019.
+The Palace International Film Festival (PIFF), in partnership with The Palace Collective will be having its third edition in Bristol, United Kingdom.

 * Provide a unique community and intimate space for the filmmaker to make creative connections and showcase their work